Boron trifluoride: Comparative Lewis acidity

 The criteria for evaluating the relative strength of π-bonding are not clear, however.
-One suggestion is that the F atom is small compared to the larger Cl and Br atoms, and the lone pair electron in pz of F is readily and easily donated and overlapped to empty pz orbital of boron.
+One suggestion is that the F atom is small compared to the larger Cl and Br atoms.
+As a consequence, the bond length between boron and the halogen increases while going from fluorine to iodine hence spatial overlap between the orbitals becomes more difficult.
+The lone pair electron in pz of F is readily and easily donated and overlapped to empty pz orbital of boron.
 As a result, the pi donation of F is greater than that of Cl or Br.